 Ultimately, this test is about two things: the trade-offs that most off-road or all-terrain products make in terms of on-road comfort, and what that means for you on the road.
 There's a general expectation that, in exchange for off-road capability, drivers will have to accept a certain amount of road noise, vibration harshness and a bit of a dip in handling capability compared to touring or performance options.
 The question is: just how much?
 That's what this test is specifically focused on - exploring the day-to-day experience with these tires.

-Among the Off-Road All-Terrain tires, the Falken WildPeak A/T4W was a bit of an outlier for how civilized it was for the category, showing off refinement and performance on-par with some of the On-Road options.
-Nitto's Recon Grappler A/T was also quite surprising on the road, with lively steering and very good sound management, but it was a handful in the dry, and its frankly abysmal wet performance held it back.
-The other two typified what was expected in the Off-Road trade-off, most notably in noise levels and tonal variety, but also in traction delivery.
-Cooper's Discoverer Stronghold AT was more audibly intrusive than any other tire in the test, and BFGoodrich's All-Terrain T/A KO3 wasn't far behind it.
+Among the Off-Road All-Terrain tires, the Falken WildPeak A/T4W was a bit of an outlier for how civilized it was for the category, showing off refinement and all weather performance on-par with some of the On-Road options.
+Cooper's Discoverer Stronghold AT may have been more audibly intrusive than any other tire in the test, but its snow performance more than made up for any deficiencies in wet/dry traction.
+We'd have liked to see a more balanced performance overall, but when it was good, it was good.
+BFGoodrich's All-Terrain T/A KO3 wasn't far behind it on-road, but was a bit of a step back during our winter testing.
 Neither tire was particularly agile when pushed to their limits on the track, wet or dry.
+Nitto's Recon Grappler A/T was also quite surprising on the road, with lively steering and very good sound management, but it was a handful in the dry, not particularly impressive in the snow, and its wet performance was profoundly underwhelming.
+In large part, this group typified what was expected in the Off-Road trade-off, not only in noise levels and tonal variety, but also in traction delivery.

-At the risk of repeating ourselves: it's little surprise that On-Road All-Terrain tires do well in that environment, but there's a couple of main takeaways from this test as a whole.
-Firstly, the notion that selecting a tire with off-road capability means sacrificing some on-road comfort is true, but there was a reasonably wide degree of experience out there: there are some tires that really do seem to "do it all."
+At the risk of repeating ourselves: it's little surprise that On-Road All-Terrain tires should be your first choice on…well, the road.
+The label fits.
+Apart from that redundancy, there are a couple of main takeaways from this test as a whole.
+Firstly, while the notion that selecting a tire with off-road capability means sacrificing some on-road comfort is true, there was a reasonably wide degree of experience out there: there are tires that really do seem to "do it all."
 Second, the level of maneuverability when there's water on the ground varies wildly between off-road focused tires.
 It's also true for the dry, with many tires exhibiting tendencies toward understeer, but unquestionably drivers should be aware of the potential tradeoffs when the weather turns gray and wet.
+Finally, while most of these tires are 3PMSF-branded, relatively few of them could be considered strong drivers in wintry conditions - and the strongest of the bunch were on-road focused.